For Upper & Middle Back Pain

 If you have pain in your upper back when you move, you may have thoracic disc or dural inflammation.
 If pain travels to the front of your chest when you move your upper or mid back, you may have nerve root inflammation.

-What is a thoracic interlaminar epidural steroid injection?
+What is a thoracic selective nerve root block?

 What happens during an injection?

 A local anesthetic will be used to numb your skin.
 The doctor will then insert a small needle directly into the epidural space.
-Fluoroscopy, a type of x-ray, will be used to ensure the safe and proper position of the needle.
-Dye will also be injected to make sure the needle is at the correct spot.
+Fluoroscopy, a type of x-ray, must be used to ensure the safe and proper position of the needle.
+Dye may also be injected to make sure the needle is at the correct spot.